digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 It's a `DSL` or `Domain Specific Language` that is specifically built for `Prometheus` and allows you to query for metrics.
 Because it’s a `DSL` built upon `Go`, you’ll find that `PromQL` has a lot in common with the language.
 But it’s also a `NFL` or `Nested Functional Language`, where data appears as nested expressions within larger expressions.
 The outermost, or overall, expression defines the final value, while nested expressions represent values for arguments and operands.
 For more in depth explanations, please visit the official [PromQL](https://prometheus.io/docs/prometheus/latest/querying) page.

-Next, you're going to inspect one of the `Emojivoto` metrics, namely the `emojivoto_votes_total`, which represents the total of `votes` requests performed for the `Emojivoto` metrics endpoint.
+Next, you're going to inspect one of the `Emojivoto` metrics, namely the `emojivoto_votes_total`, which represents the total number of `votes`.
+It's a counter value that increases with each request against the `Emojivoto` votes endpoint.

 Steps to follow: